Workers’ Compensation Claims for Allentown Warehouse Workers

 Warehouse workers injured in Allentown are entitled to specific benefits under Pennsylvania law.

-Medical coverage for warehouse workers includes treatment for acute traumatic injuries like fractures from falls, as well as cumulative conditions like back injuries from repetitive lifting.
+Medical coverage for warehouse workers includes treatment for acute traumatic injuries like fractures from falls, as well as cumulative conditions like back injuries or nerve damage from repetitive lifting.
 This coverage extends to specialized care like physical therapy, essential for recovery from the physical demands of warehouse work.

 Wage loss benefits provide financial support during recovery, typically at two-thirds of your average weekly wage (up to state maximums).
 Accurately calculating these benefits requires specialized knowledge for warehouse workers with variable hours due to seasonal demands.